 Exploring Cominotto Island

-Cominotto Island is a tiny islet on the to the west of Comino.
-When visiting Malta’s Blue Lagoon, make sure to swim or take a kayak or SUP to experience this perfect slice of paradise.
+Cominotto Island is a tiny islet directly west of Comino.
+When visiting Malta's Blue Lagoon, make sure to swim or take a kayak or SUP to experience this perfect slice of paradise.

 Upon arriving at the Blue Lagoon, a quick glance over at Cominotto Beach will reveal the Cominotto Cave.
 This is one of the scenic sea caves of Comino which featured in the Troy movie.